-When our Reception children move into Year 1, they will be mixed with the Year 2 children to make a mixed Year 1/2 class.
-Each year group will have 15 pupils making an infant class size of 30 pupils.
+When our Reception children move into Year 1, they will join the Year 2 children to make a mixed class of 15 Year 1 children and 15 Year 2 children making an infant class size of 30 pupils.

 The law does not allow schools to have infant class sizes exceeding 30 pupils so an additional pupil will make a difference.
 It will mean we will be breaking the law unless the additional child is considered an 'excepted pupil'.